Open Chest Maze Procedure

 - Dizziness, a severe headache, or vision loss

-You may bleed more than expected and need additional surgery.
+You may bleed more than expected and need more surgery.
 Your body may hold onto too much fluid, or your kidneys may fail.
-You may have swelling of the heart or other tissues.
+You may have swelling of your heart or other tissues.
 Your heart may not work as it should after surgery.
 You may need a permanent pacemaker.
 You may continue to have atrial fibrillation for several months after your surgery.
-You may get a blood clot in your leg or arm.
-This may become life-threatening.
-Without this surgery, your symptoms may get worse.
-You may have a heart attack or stroke, which can be life-threatening.
+You may develop a life-threatening blood clot.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.